Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Introduction

 Historically, higher-order autocorrelations also appear in X-ray crystallography, where they are referred to as higher-order moments.
 The central problem of X-ray crystallography is to determine a crystal lattice structure directly from observations of X-ray diffraction data.
 In a basic experiment, one fires a monochromatic $X$-ray beam at a material sample from several different angles and observes the resulting diffraction patterns.
 Using these observations, one obtains estimates of the intensities, ie. the squared norms $|F_{j,k,\ell}|^2$ of the coefficients of the electron density's Fourier expansion

 From there one attempts to reconstruct $\rho$ and deduce the atomic structure.

 In certain cases, in particular in the presence of a few dominant atoms, this is possible via analysis of the Patterson map, eg. the Fourier transform of the intensity \cite{patterson1,patterson2}.
-However, in general knowledge of the intensities is insufficient to determine the electron density, as first observed by Pauling and Shappe when studying arrangements of metal atoms in bixbyite \cite{pauling}.
+However, in general knowledge of the intensities is insufficient to determine the electron density, as first observed by Pauling and Shappell when studying arrangements of metal atoms in bixbyite \cite{pauling}.
 To further distinguishing atomic structures, Harker and Kasper proposed to use inequalities and direct observations of diffraction data to obtain estimates of the third-order moments, ie. third-order autocorrelation functions \cite{harker}.
 This work was later refined by Karle and Hauptman and led in part to a Nobel Prize.

 However, in the end even third-order autocorrelations may not be enough.
-Different data sets on a grid can have the same exact autocorrelations up to order three or higher, without being translations of one-another.
+Different functions on a finite Abelian group can have the same exact autocorrelations up to order three or higher, without being translations of one-another.
 As one key example, whenever $(a,b,c)$ is an integer point on the conic surface